Registered & Certified10 Grass Fed Guernsey Cattle

 What you DO NOT get for your share is any voting rights or say in any way of how operations are conducted on the farm and with the herd.
 You DO NOT receive any ownership in any particular animal or descendents of same.
 You DO NOT have any rights to, nor will you receive any meat products through the herd share agreement.

 Milk Bottles or Jars

-Milk bottles are an expensive challenge.
+Milk jars are an expensive challenge.
 To keep pricing low and taste the best that it can be, we must use glass.
-However, without the prompt return of bottles, our costs get excessively high very quickly.
-The lack of prompt bottle returns has caused us to require deposits, but even still bottle returns remain a problem.
-Please do your part to keep costs down and promptly return your bottles.
+However, without prompt returns, our costs get excessively high very quickly.
+The lack of prompt returns has caused us to require deposits, but even still returns remain a problem.
+Please do your part to keep costs down and promptly return your milk jars.

-Each share requires a one-time deposit for bottles as follows: Weekly delivery - $10.00 or Biweekly delivery - $20.00 per share.
-You must return them clean, unbroken and unchipped (quart/two-quart wide mouth canning jars only) with each pick-up of your share of product.
+Each share requires a one-time deposit for jars as follows: Weekly delivery - $10.00 or Biweekly delivery - $20.00 per share.
+You must return them clean, unbroken, and unchipped (quart/two-quart wide mouth canning jars only) with each pick-up of your share of product.
 Failure to bring jars results in NO product!
-The only alternative is to pay in cash at the time of pick-up for new bottles or deposits on same.
-In either case the price is $2.50 per quart bottle and $3.75 per two-quart bottle.
-An alternative to the deposit is supplying a set of bottles, you can get them at Walmart for a reasonable price.
+We do not accept dirty jar returns.
+The only alternative is to pay in cash at the time of pick-up for new jars or deposits on same.
+In either case the price is $2.50 per quart jar and $3.75 per two-quart jar.
+An alternative to the deposit is supplying a set of jars, you can get them at Walmart for a reasonable price.